yandex/mapsapi-codestyle/js.md

   * Files should be encoded in UTF-8 without [BOM](http://en.wikipedia.org/wiki/Byte-order_mark).
   * The recommended line-break character is LF (\n).
   * Files should end with a LF character.
-  * One level of indention is achieved with 4 space characters.
+  * One level of indentation is achieved with 4 space characters.
   * Lines should be no longer than 120 characters.
   * Trailing whitespace at the end of lines should be removed.